paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ## CI/CD Preparation

-Before setup CI/CD you need to create a separate user in AWS IAM with the certain permissions, let create this user
+Before setup CI/CD you need to create a separate user in AWS IAM with certain permissions, let's create this user

-First of all, we need to create policy for our user, move to [IAM dashboard](https://console.aws.amazon.com/iamv2/home#/home).
-Open the **Policies** page in sidebar and click **Create policy**.
-After choose **JSON** tab and insert following config:
+First of all, we need to create a policy for our user and move to [IAM dashboard](https://console.aws.amazon.com/iamv2/home#/home).
+Open the **Policies** page in the sidebar and click **Create policy**.
+After choosing the **JSON** tab, insert the following config:

 ```json
 {